villesalmela/CodeQA/README.md

 - username: testadmin@villesalmela.fi
 - password: password

-Please don't delete or disable admin account, you currently can't make more of them without direct DB access.
+Please don't delete or disable the last admin account, since recovering from that needs direct access to the production database.

 Couple of test functions were saved to the library using these inputs:
 ```python